tlberglund/gradle-liquibase-plugin/README.md

 Liquibase artifacts.
 Also, starting with plugin version 1.1.0, the plugin is available via the official Gradle plugin portal.
-A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy Plugin into one home.
+A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy Plugin together into one home.

 ###March 9, 2015
 The plugin has been updated to support Liquibase 3.3.2.
 Version 1.0.2 fixes a